The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The universal Askey--Wilson algebra

 We now begin our formal argument.
-In this section we discuss the universal Askey-Wilson algebra.
-After reviewing its basic features we establish a basis for the algebra that will be useful later in the paper.

-\begin{definition} \rm \cite[Definition~1.2]{uaw}.
-Define an $\F$-algebra $\Delta_q$ by generators and relations in the following way.
-The generators are $A,B,C$.
+In this section we discuss the universal Askey--Wilson algebra.
+After reviewing its basic features we establish a~basis for the algebra that will be useful later in the paper. \begin{Definition}[ {\cite[Def\/inition~1.2]{uaw}}] Def\/ine an $\mathbb F$-algebra $\Delta_q$ by generators and relations in the following way.
+The generators are~$A$,~$B$,~$C$.
 The relations assert that each of